 The good manual grinders, those that overcome these challenges, cost more than many electric coffee grinders.

 Blade coffee grinders are much like spice grinders.
 In fact, many popular models are sold to do both jobs.
-A powerful motor drives a stainless steel blade.
+In a blade grinder, a powerful motor drives a stainless steel blade.
 The spinning blade isn't very sharp, but it is very fast and pulverizes the coffee bean into smaller and smaller pieces.
 The longer you keep it going, the finer the grind.

 Blade grinders offer a few advantages:

-It’s a simple mechanism; there’s little to go wrong.
+It’s a simple mechanism, so there’s little to go wrong.